 EasyWays is offering an opportunity to experience the Via Francigena through the gentle landscapes of Tuscany.
-The remote towns and hilltop citadels combine with the wonderful wines you will taste, the food you will discover and the friendly people you will meet to make a journey you will never forget!
+The remote towns and hilltop citadels you will visit, the wonderful wines you will taste, the food you will discover and the friendly people you will meet, all add up to a journey you will never forget!

 The entire Via is a stunning heritage trail dating back to the Middle Ages.
 It starts in Canterbury in England, crossing Europe through the WWI battlefields to the Champagne region in France, Lake Geneva in Switzerland, the mighty Alps, the Aosta Valley and Tuscany to Rome.
 The name Via Francigena was first mentioned in a document in 876AD but the route itself existed long before that, under a number of other names, including the Lombard Way.